chaser164/ML_final_tyler_chase/README.md

 ## TODO
 - write / expand introduction at the top
 - optimize hyperparameters further?
-- consider: is transfer learning method the best option?
+- consider: is transfer learning method the best option? & if not, let's turn to the imagenet repository
 - more documentation, consider what else to include in MD sections of ipynb
 - ensure portable setup, make this as plug-and-play as possible
 - Attribute Kaggle sources properly (see Kaggle website specifying who must be cited)